carstenstoll/carstenstoll.github.io/_pages/about.md

     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am a Research Scientist at [Epic Games](https://www.epicgames.com) working on developing next generation digital humans.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Previously, I did my PhD in Computer Graphics and Computer Vision at the [Max-Planck Institute for Informatics](https://www.mpi-inf.mpg.de/departments/computer-graphics) with [Prof. Christian Theobalt](https://people.mpi-inf.mpg.de/~theobalt/).
+I spent a year at [Weta Digital](https://www.wetafx.co.nz/) and lead a group on Optical Performance Capture at the [Max-Planck Center for Visual Computing and Communication](https://www.mpc-vcc.org/).
+I then cofounded [The Captury](https://www.thecaptury.com/) to bring a real-time markerless motion capture system to market, and moved to [Facebook Reality Labs](https://www.facebook.com/careers/life/facebook-reality-labs-turning-ideas-into-realities) to start working on full body virtual humans, before joining Epic in 2020.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My research interests span a wide range of topics from computer graphics, geometric modeling, animation, and computer vision.
+My main focus lies on developing new approaches and tools to enable creating and controlling fully photorealistic and believable digital human avatars.